gp-dublincentral/jh-web/site/content/post/support-and-solidarity-with-black-lives-matter-protesters-in-the-u-s.md

 ---
-title: Support and Solidarity with Black Lives Matter Protesters in the U.S.
+title: Support and Solidarity with Black Lives Matter
 date: 2020-06-09T14:35:17.540Z
 description: "I joined with my fellow Green Party Councillors in Dublin City Council to write to the US Ambassador to express our condolences at the death